jgeorgex/CV/README.md

 ## Julian George

-I am a Software Developer, recently graduated from Makers Academy, with 16 years of previous experience working in the IT sector.
+I'm a Full Stack Software Developer, recently graduated from Makers Academy with 16 years of previous experience working in the IT sector.

 I decided earlier this year that now was the time to take on a new challenge.
-After rekindling my interest in software development through online courses, books, blogs, podcasts, and speaking with any developer I could find, I decided to make the jump.
-I enroled on a 12-week full-time coding Bootcamp at Makers.
+After rekindling my interest in software development through online courses, books, blogs, podcasts, and speaking with any developer I could find, I decided to make the jump and enrolled at Makers.

-I have thrived during the immersive and demanding course.
-I particularly enjoyed working collaboratively with equally ambitious, focused and fun people.
+I have thrived during the immersive and demanding course and particularly enjoyed working collaboratively with equally ambitious, focused and fun people.

 Being a great dev means you never stop learning.
-I am continuing my development by working on my own projects while looking forward to joining a team building larger-scale commercial projects.
+I'm continuing my development by working on my own projects while looking forward to joining a team building larger-scale commercial projects.

 ## Projects